The Judicial Ethics Forum (JEF)

 An instant classic, The New Politics of Judicial Elections, 2000-2009: Decade of Change, has been released for several months now.
 The study charts a decade of degeneration in judicial elections in the United States.
 Quite deservingly, the study has already received significant publicity (and it even comes complete with a foreword by Justice Sandra Day O’Connor), but we would be remiss not to mention it here as well.

-Posted in Judicial Ethics Generally, Judicial Disqualification & Recusal, Judicial Campaigns | 1 Comment »
+Posted in Judicial Campaigns, Judicial Disqualification & Recusal, Judicial Ethics Generally | 1 Comment »

 A Court Divided